kristofe/SimpleRenderer/README.md

 3) the makefile of ide project will now be in the cmake directory

-4) the cmake directory should never be committed to the repo.
+4) the build directory should never be committed to the repo.